Commercial Dispute Resolution

 In addition to litigation, we also provide advice and representation in commercial arbitrations, both in the UK and internationally, and investor-state arbitrations.
 Several of our barristers are Members or Fellows of the Chartered Institute of Arbitrators.
 A number of our senior silks sit as arbitrators in complex and substantial disputes.

 Our commercial practice is international, including substantial cases in the last year in the courts of Hong Kong, the Cayman Islands and the British Virgin Islands as well as arbitration proceedings in Sweden, China and Kenya.
 Many of our barristers are Associate Members or Fellows of the Hong Kong Institute of Arbitrators, Hong Kong being a jurisdiction with which we have particularly long-standing ties.
-For more information on our international work, please see the Landmark International website.

 In addition to private law commercial disputes, we also undertake work in the related fields of economic sanctions, competition, procurement of public contracts and commercial judicial review.